jgarcia1599/ARt/README.md

 		pg.ellipse(mouseX, mouseY, mySize, mySize);
 }
 ```
-As seen above, not only do we need to draw on the canvas element, we also need to send it to the server.
+As seen above, not only do we need to draw on the canvas element, we also need to send it to the server so that the same drawing is reflected on the sketches of all of the clients connected to the same room.
 We do this using the emit function of the socket variable.

 The pose estimation aspect of this project is actually fairly simple.
 The Posenet library basically provides an array with all the human poses, and the probability of a pose being on the videocamera feed.
 As such, I basically iterate through all of the poses every single ```draw``` frame in the processing sketch, and if a specific pose is selected by a user and there is a probability of 0.2 that the pose is there, I draw an ellipse on the pose's position.
 This happens in the following function